Stone Duality for Relations: Dual Relations in Posets

 So far in this section, we have seen how to extend the contravariant functor $\Two^-:\Pos\to\Pos$ to relations.
 In order to know that this extension is functorial and does not depend on a choice of span (or choice of cospan), we need to know that the functor preserves factorizations and exact squares.

-\pskip In more detail, we will employ the general results about extending functors to monotone relations known from \cite[Theorem 4.1]{relations-spans} for the extension via spans and \cite[Theorem 5.10]{relations-cospans} for the extension via cospans.
+\pskip In more detail, we will employ the general results about extending functors to weakening relations known from \cite[Theorem 4.1]{relations-spans} for the extension via spans and \cite[Theorem 5.10]{relations-cospans} for the extension via cospans.
 These results have also been presented in the survey \cite{relations-survey} as Theorems~3.8 and 3.10, which may be the most convenient reference for our purposes.

-\pskip We will later need a generalization of \cite[Theorem 4.1]{relations-spans} from posets to concrete categories over posets.
+We will later need a generalization of \cite[Theorem 4.1]{relations-spans} from posets to concrete categories over posets.
 The reader may therefore also refer to Theorem~\ref{thm:universalproperty} (and the dual Theorem~\ref{thm:universalproperty2}) of this paper and instantiate the categories $\xcal$ and $\acal$ with $\Pos$.

 \begin{remark} To conclude that the extension $\overline\Two$ is functorial, we will use the extension-via-spans theorem (see \cite[Thm.4.1]{relations-spans} or \cite[Thm.3.8]{relations-survey} or Theorem~\ref{thm:universalproperty}) which guarantees that the extension $\overline F$ of $F$ in